-By doing it this way, you can make up your mind whether it’s the loan for you with all the information you need to hand.
+By doing it this way, you can make up your mind whether it is the right loan for you, with all the information you need to hand.

 Can I apply for emergency loans with no credit check?

 No. Just like all of our lenders, Growing Power is FCA-authorised and regulated and we take responsible lending very seriously.
 We want to be sure, for your peace of mind, that the emergency loan you want is affordable.

-No FCA-authorised and regulated lender can offer emergency loans with no credit check.
+No FCA-authorised and regulated lender can offer loans with no credit check.
 If you are offered a no credit check loan, please be careful because the company offering it may not be authorised and regulated by the FCA.
 No credit check loans are not regulated by the FCA.

 How quickly can I get my loan?

 It can take just minutes from your loan being approved to the money being sent to your personal account.
 Because it is an emergency loan, we know that you need the money as soon as possible and we really want to help you with that.